onurkaymak/factory/README.md

 ## Description

-An independent C# / ASP .NET project assignment for [Epicodus](https://www.epicodus.com/), project is about "Database Many-To-Many Relationships / MySQL".
+An independent C# / ASP .NET project assignment for [Epicodus](https://www.epicodus.com/), project is about "Many-To-Many Relationships in MySQL".

 ## Important - This project requires